Contra-indications

 In the case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.

-A small transient swelling at the site of injection (≤ 5 cm), which can occasionally be firm and painful on palpation, has been reported in very rare cases.
+1 Small and transient (≤ 5 cm), which can occasionally be firm and painful on palpation.
 Any such swelling will either have disappeared or be clearly diminished by 14 days post-vaccination.

 Overdose (symptoms, emergency procedures, antidotes) (if necessary)

-No effects other than those indicated under 'Adverse Reactions'.
+No clinical signs other than those indicated under 'Adverse events'.
 In some dogs the swelling may be more painful or may be observed for a longer period.

 Use during pregnancy and lactation